baedrik/snip721-reference-impl/README.md

 | send             | array of [Coin (see below)](#coin)    | List of native Coin amounts to send with the callback message                                         | no       |                  |

 #### <a name="coin"></a>Coin
 Coin is the payment to send with the post-init callback message.
-Although `send` is not an optional field of the Post Init Callback, because it is an array, you can just use `[]` to not send any payment with the callback message
+Although `send` is not an optional field of the [PostInitCallback](#postinitcallback), because it is an array, you can just use `[]` to not send any payment with the callback message
 ```
 {
 	“denom”: “denom_string_for_native_coin_being_sent_with_this_message”,